bhavishy09/deliver-ease/readme.md

-//day 1
+//day 1 ✅
  1-->basic code
  2-->use graph viz
  3--> write code and do some basic change
  4-->
  //
  next --> cites badni h

+     //use what you use car or bike for delivery time taking .to reach  ✅

      make a plan for how i fuel and cost efficent it is
-     //use what you use car or bike for delivery time taking .to reach

       1->